wjenh/pidp1-mods/Docs/UsingDCS2.md

     Rebind only applies to server channels.
     This closes any currently open socket on the channel and returns to listen mode.

+    ```
+    IO register bit 3 set to 1 is a reset request, no other bits used
+    ```
-    If IO register bits 12-17 are all 0's *and* bit 3 is also a 1,  a complete reset of DCS2 is done A reset will close all open channels as well as clear internal state and disable polling resetting DCS2 to its startup state.
+    A complete reset of DCS2 is done.
+    A reset will close all open channels as well as clear internal state and disable polling resetting DCS2 to its startup state.